windup/windup-operator/README.md

 1. We can log in the Openshift cluster using `oc login .....`
 2. Move to the `src/main/resources` folder
-3. If you are installing the Operator on a cluster without the `rhamt` namespace , you first should create the namespace with
+3. If you are installing the Operator on a cluster without the `mta` namespace , you first should create the namespace with
   `oc apply -f windup.namespace.yaml`
 3. Create all the objects and deployment for the Operator.
 For convinience there's a file called `script.create.all.sh` that includes the execution of :
   `windup.serviceaccount.yaml`